...

 • Losing medications, stealing from others, or doing whatever it takes to get the drug.

-In addition, some people feel withdrawal from Suboxone when they cannot access more substances.
+In addition, some people feel withdrawal from this drug when they cannot access more substances.
 That may include slowed breathing, trouble focusing and thinking, feeling tired, or feeling physically ill.
 These are signs the drug is being overused or, in some cases, abused.

-Can Suboxone get you high?
+Can this drug get you high?
 In some cases of misuse, yes.
-Because of how powerful these drugs are, the sooner you recognize what is happening, the sooner your loved one can get the help they need to overcome this addiction.
+These drugs are very powerful.
+The sooner you see what is happening, the sooner your loved one can get help to overcome this addiction.

 Can You Overdose On Suboxone?

-By design, Suboxone is intended to be tamper-proof.
-It is the reason it contains both buprenorphine and naloxone, the latter of which is commonly used to reverse opioid overdoses in medical emergencies.
+By design, this drug is intended to be tamper-proof.
+It contains both buprenorphine and naloxone.
+Naloxone is often used to reverse opioid overdoses in emergencies.
 In many ways, Suboxone medication has overdose prevention built right into its chemistry.

 Suboxone Overdose Treatment

-As with other opioids, one might think that the best way to stop Suboxone overdose would be to administer a dose of naloxone.
+Like other opioids, you might think that giving naloxone is the best way to stop this drug overdose.
 This is not necessarily true.
-Treatment for a Suboxone overdose comes with another level of complexity.
+Treatment for this drug overdose comes with another level of complexity.
 After all, naloxone is already present in the medication.
-Fortunately, additional doses of naloxone in the event of a Suboxone overdose are acceptable in the short term, though the victim likely suffers debilitating withdrawal symptoms after waking.
+Luckily, more doses of naloxone can be given if someone overdoses.
+However, the person may experience severe withdrawal symptoms when they wake up.
 The best practice is always to get a suspected overdose victim into the care of trained professionals.
 With proper care, many Suboxone overdose sufferers get back on their feet and onto the road to opioid recovery.

 First-class Facilities & Amenities